2022 SLMACC funding round – application deadline extended

 - pathway to research use to achieve uptake and capture benefits.

 6. Value for money: Outcome costs and benefits (economic, social, or environmental contribution to SLMACC programme goals).
-Assuming this project is successful, what is the value of the outcomes of the project?
-We'll look for:
+Assuming this project was successful, what was the value of the outcomes of the project?
+We looked for:

 - assessment of the opportunity and potential impacts